 On screen, Bening made her feature film debut in 1988’s The Great Outdoors and went on to be featured in 1989’s Valmont.
 Her big breakthrough came, however, when her role of Myra Langtry in The Grifters earned her an Academy Award nomination in 1991.
 From that point on, she became a regular in Hollywood films.
 She earned a second Oscar nomination in 2000 for her celebrated performance as Carolyn Burnham in American Beauty, a third for her starring role as Julia Lambert in Being Julia in 2005, and a fourth in 2011 for her performance as Nic in The Kids Are All Right.
 Over the course of her career, she has also received a total of eight Golden Globe nominations (winning for Being Julia and The Kids Are All Right) and an Emmy Award nomination in 2006 for her role as Jean Harris in HBO’s Mrs. Harris.
 Her other notable screen credits include Bugsy (1991), The American President (1995), Mars Attacks!
 (1996), Running with Scissors (2006), 20th Century Women (2017), and Film Stars Don’t Die in Liverpool (2017).

-Bening returns to Broadway, courtesy of Roundabout Theatre Company, to take on the role of Kate Keller in a revival of Arthur Miller’s All My Sons at the American Airlines Theatre from April 4 through to June 30, 2019, and earned her second Tony Award nomination.
+Bening returned to Broadway, courtesy of Roundabout Theatre Company, to take on the role of Kate Keller in a revival of Arthur Miller’s All My Sons at the American Airlines Theatre from April 4 through June 30, 2019, and earned her second Tony Award nomination.